ddd-tool/domain-designer-cli-node/github-pages/docs/en-US/guide/advanced/multi-agg.md

 ::: info Benefits of this approach:

-- No repetitive definitions.
-If defined every time
+- All references share the same source, no repetitive definitions needed.

 - This "constant pool" also serves as a glossary.
 For terms that aren't easy to understand or that team members might interpret differently, we can describe them in detail here